ThreatHuntingQuery/CrowdStrike-falcon-query-assets-tree-main-Falcon-Event-Search-Threat-Hunting-Queries/LogScale-and-FLTR/README.md

 Here's a quick summary of the various folders in this repo:

-- **Alerts**: these are custom alerts that can be leveraged in LogScale.

-- **Dashboards**: dashboards that can be imported ad-hoc.

-- **Lookup Files**: CSVs that can be used with the [match function](https://library.humio.com/humio-server/functions-match.html).
+- **Log-Shippers**: these are configuration files for varios log shippers, e.g. Falcon LogScale Collector, FluentD, Vector, etc.

-- **Packages**: :warning: unofficial packages :warning: used by the SE team.
+- **Packages**: packages used by the SE team.
 These are primarily meant as learning examples.
 This is not a replacement for the [LogScale Package Marketplace](https://library.humio.com/humio-server/packages-marketplace.html).

-- **Parsers**: :warning: unofficial parsers :warning: used by the SE team.
+- **Tutorials**: LogScale guides and tutorials.

+- **Vendor-Content**: queries, dashboards, alerts, etc grouped by vendor.
 These are primarily meant as learning examples.
-This is not a replacement for the [LogScale Package Marketplace](https://library.humio.com/humio-server/packages-marketplace.html).
+This is not a replacement for existing contents in the [LogScale Package Marketplace](https://library.humio.com/humio-server/packages-marketplace.html).

-- **Queries**: useful LogScale queries.
-These can range from Falcon data to applications to metrics.

-- **Transforms**: examples of using LQL to transform fields and values.

-- **Tutorials**: LQL guides and tutorials.